 This was one of the most memorable trips we have ever taken.
 The guides were fabulous and, all in all, Tibet touched our souls deeply on so many levels.

 — Lillian M., Scarsdale, NY

-We join the pilgrims who gather at the candle-lit altars of the Jokhang, Tibet’s most sacred temple, and walk the Barkhor, a pilgrimage circuit surrounding the Jokhang.
-We also explore the majestic Potala Palace and journey to sprawling Ganden Monastery (13,700'), where we have a chance to walk the pilgrim kora (sacred circuit).
-While in Lhasa, we enjoy a special traditional festival: Saga Dawa (May departure) or Shoton (August departure).
+We join pilgrims who gather at the altars of the Jokhang, Tibet’s most sacred temple, and explore the majestic Potala Palace, once the residence of the Dalai Lamas.
+At sprawling Ganden Monastery (13,700'), we’ll be welcomed in to watch the monks in the great prayer halls and walk the kora (sacred circuit).
+In Lhasa, we witness a traditional Buddhist festival: Saga Dawa (June departure) or Shoton (August departure).

 Tibetan Plateau / Everest Base Camp